Getting “Unstuck”

 If you’re feeling stuck, sluggy, bummed or bored make a plan to “get out.”

-Fake it till you make it.
-I use alternative light (aka happy lights) to help motivate me and trick my body into believing the sun isn’t gone!
+Step 3: Fake it till you make it.
+I use alternative light (aka happy lights) to help motivate me and trick my body into believe the sun isn’t gone!

 Here are my affiliate links to the big and little lights that I typically recommend:

 I also use vitamin D (drops, bound to a fat source) to support my energy, metabolism and hormones during this season.
-Dosing on D is unique to the individual and has a tolerable upper limit meaning the uncheked usage of this supplement can be toxic so check in before you decide to go gangbusters on it.
-You can check out my online dispensary/store if you want to see what brands I typically recommend.
+Dosing on D is unique to the individual and has a tolerable upper limit meaning the unchecked usage of this supplement can be toxic so check in before you decide to go gangbusters on it.
+You can check out online dispensary / store if you want to see what brands I typically recommend.

-Research from NIH on Vitamin D: The “sunshine” vitamin
+Research from the National Library of Medicine: Vitamin D: The “sunshine” vitamin

 Apples, bananas, carrots, cucumbers …blah blah blah. 😒